CARES (Coronavirus Aid, Relief, and Economic Security) ACT

 Pandemic Unemployment Assistance or PUA, is the program that will provide unemployment benefits to those not ordinarily eligible for them.
 This includes individuals who are self-employed, gig workers, 1099 independent contractors, employees of churches, employees of non-profits or those with limited work history who will not qualify for state unemployment benefits.

-The Federal Pandemic Unemployment Compensation program, or FPUC, provides a $600 supplement per week to any individual eligible for any of the Unemployment Compensation programs – State and Federal.
+The Federal Pandemic Unemployment Compensation program, or FPUC, provides a $600 supplement per week to any individual eligible for any of the Unemployment Compensation programs - State and Federal.
 Those who receive this benefit and were receiving UI benefits at that time will get benefits back to April 4, 2020.
+The FPUC program is scheduled to end with the week ending July 25, 2020.